superleesa/final_year_project/README.md

 3. Run the flask application using the command ```python app/app.py``` or ```python3.10 app/app.py```.
 4. In a browser, go to http://localhost:5000/ and you should see our application UI.

-# Training Guidelines
+## Training Guidelines
-For training of the dataset, we would need to install the SIE Dataset from Google Drive [LINK]().
+For training of the dataset, we would need to download the SIE Dataset.
+The paper on the SIE Dataset can be found here: [LINK](https://link.springer.com/article/10.1007/s00371-022-02448-8).
+The SIE Dataset should be downloaded to the ```Data``` folder, in the format of the Data DIrectory Structure below.

-## Data Directory Structure
+### Data Directory Structure
 ```
 Data/
 └── paired/